This website is best viewed on a PC.

 Old Southern White aka White English Bulldog (WEB), Colby Pitbull, Old Southern Bulldog (OSB) and Catahoula Leopard Dog aka Catahoula Cur.

-The Differences Between Lana Lou Lane's Alapahas and the CRK Dogs
+The Structural Differences Between Lana Lou Lane's Alapaha's and CRK Dogs

 Lana Lou Lane's stock bloodlines does not carry: Black Mouth Cur, Mountain Dog, Bandog or Old Country (Big) Bulldog, as opposed to the breed description of the CRK dogs bloodline.